 Through our in-depth and carefully sequenced lessons, pupils’ musical knowledge, skills, concepts and are transferable to all areas of our school curriculum.

 These key Music skills and concepts are:

-Our Music curriculum has been designed to cover the objectives in the National Curriculum Framework and is linked to the cross-curricular themes covered in year groups.
-Music is taught by our Music specialist who teaches the children to play instruments, developing the skills of performing, listening, reviewing and evaluating music across a range of historical periods, genres, styles and traditions.
-Children are taught to understand and explore how music is created, produced and communicated, with lessons focusing on pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
+Our Music curriculum has been designed to cover the objectives in the National Curriculum Framework and is taught by our Music specialist.
+Through weekly music lesson, the children are taught to play instruments, develop the skills of performing, listening, reviewing and evaluating music across a range of historical periods, genres, styles and traditions.
+They are taught to understand and explore how music is created, produced and communicated, with lessons focusing on the Inter-related Dimensions of music (IDRM) and appropriate musical notations.
 At St Alban & St Stephen, pupils are also offered the exciting opportunity to study a musical instrument in a small group with a peripatetic teacher.
-Children can choose to learn one of a variety of instruments, such as the violin, flute, clarinet, brass instrument or even be part of a rock band and this is in addition to the timetabled music teaching of the school.
+Children can choose to learn one of a variety of instruments, such as the violin, flute, clarinet, brass instrument in addition to the timetabled music teaching of the school.

 Once the child is able to play their instrument with increasing confidence they will enjoy playing as part of a group in our newly formed school orchestra.
 In addition to these opportunities, the music curriculum is further promoted and enhanced through the annual Christmas and summer term productions.
 These productions consist of a play led by a specific year group and all children in this year group are given the opportunity to participate in the accompanying choir for this event.

 In addition, the school choir engage with the wider community, performing concerts within the local area to delighted audiences.
 Children in Key Stage 2 also have the opportunity to perform at The Young Voices in the O2 and also take part in the schools performances in The Alban Arena and also St Albans Cathedral.